nelsonmestevao/kema/README.md

 kema generate <module_name>
 ```

-Use `--help` for more help on usage.
+Use `--help` for more usage information.

 ### :hammer: Development